britishcoffee/MeH/README.md

 > (2) bin: position (of bin), specified to be at the centre of the bin; i.e. 600 means (400,800]
 > (3) strand: f(orward)/r(everse)
 > (4)-(6) Methlyation heterogeneity for each sample specified by the column header

-:exclamation: If there is too many missing data.
-[BSImp](./https://github.com/britishcoffee/BSImp) is a tool for imputation recovers partially observed methylation patterns for the analysis of methylation heterogeneity at a large proportion of regions genomewide and also estimates methylation levels accurately.